syzous/oolio-fe/README.md

 ### `npm run start`

-All data will be store in `data.js` file
+All data will be store in `data.ts` file

 # Test